Shivraj0/fdk-client-javascript/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Generates shared cart snapshot and returns shortlink token
+Use this API to generate a shared cart snapshot and return a shortlink token.
+The link can be shared with other users for getting the same items in their cart.

 *Success Response:*

-Token Generated successfully
+Returns a URL to share and a token as shown below.

 Schema: `GetShareCartLinkResponse`